IBM/tape-archive-api/readme.md

 	`curl -X GET http://host:port/taskshow/<task-id>`

-For controlling file operations the following API call are availeble
+For controlling file operations the following API call are available
-- GET file state: ontain information about the file status that can be: resident, migrated or pre-migrated.
+- GET file state: obtain information about the file status that can be: resident, migrated or pre-migrated.
 The file name or a single file name pattern is specified by the token "path-and-filename".
 This must be a fully qualified path and file name of the file within the space managed file system.

 	`curl -X GET http://host:port/filestate/<path-and-filename>`